2010–11 Ukrainian First League

 The 2010–11 Ukrainian First League was the 20th since its establishment.
 Eighteen teams competed in the competition.
 Two teams were promoted from the 2009–10 Ukrainian Second League and a third team replaced a team that withdrew from the competition.

 The competition began on July 17, 2010, with six matches.
-The competition had a winter break and resumed March 19, 2011.
+It had a winter break and resumed on March 19, 2011.